Oregon Route 569

-Oregon Route 569 is an Oregon state highway serving as an outer quarter-loop in Eugene and Springfield.
+Oregon Route 569, also known as the Randy Papé Beltline, is an Oregon state highway serving as an outer quarter-loop in Eugene and Springfield.
 OR 569 comprises part of the Beltline Highway No. 69 (see Oregon highways and routes).
 It is 11.2 mi long and runs east–west.
-OR 569 is not a complete beltway, though it was originally proposed as such before freeway revolts resulted in the original plan being scrapped.
+OR 569 is not a complete beltway, though it was originally proposed as such.

-In March 2010, the Oregon Transportation Commission voted to rename the highway from Beltline to Randy Papé Beltway.
-This name change met much opposition.
-(See History below.)
-By April, it was finalized as the Randy Papé Beltline.
+In March 2010, the Oregon Transportation Commission voted to rename the highway from Beltline to Randy Papé Beltway, which was met with opposition.